2017 Ullman Fellows

 2016 Ullman Fellows

-Asmod Karki is from Kathmandu, Nepal.
-In the Woodrow Wilson School, he concentrated in development and had research interests in livelihood, environment, education and migration.
+Asmod is from Kathmandu, Nepal.
+Graduating from the Woodrow Wilson School in 2016, he concentrated in development and had research interests in livelihood, environment, education and migration.
 A native Nepali speaker, he also is proficient in Hindi and speaks Urdu.
 After his freshman year, Asmod conducted a computer education and creative arts project in a rural village in Nepal.
 The next summer he was in Malaysia undertaking ethnographic research among Nepali migrants, during which he also had a broadcasting and marketing internship for an online radio station.
-He has also worked as a policy consultant for a Member of Parliament in Nepal to analyze policy issues related to resettlement.
-On the Princeton campus, he is involved in the Religious Life Council (RLC) and the 2-Dickinson Street Co-op.
-He also serves as a Peer Health Adviser.
-During the Ullman Fellowship year, he will lead a series of projects to assess the nuances of development issues in Nepal.
-Asmod thinks that his practice of mindfulness, tea conversations and walks around the Princeton town have helped him learn tremendously outside the classes.
+He also worked as a policy consultant for a Member of Parliament in Nepal to analyze policy issues related to resettlement.
+On the Princeton campus, he was involved in the Religious Life Council (RLC) and the 2-Dickinson Street Co-op and served as a Peer Health Adviser.
+Asmod thinks that his practice of mindfulness, tea conversations and walks around the Princeton town helped him learn tremendously outside the classes.

 2015 Ullman Fellow